MaloP47/ft_transcendence/README.md

 - [ ] logout button not working because of music button
     - TODO: remove temporary logout button from `templates/navbar.html`, and uncomment music.js but first fix the constant loop trying to play it
 - [ ] does forfeiting a game mark it as over?
+- [ ] join button not working? no error in chrome console
 ### Stuff to fix (my work)
 - [x] refreshing multi config page gives `Page not found (404)`
     - FIX: forgot to add `/multi` to urls path, not sure why it was working at all, probably because page is static